 Research a Mexico Retirement

 Those who are considering retiring to Mexico should research the situation for themselves.
 A good place to start is by visiting the U.S. Bureau of Consular Affairs website, which offers tips for traveling abroad and living abroad.
 The website also offers country-specific information including in-depth information for those going to Mexico.

 Retirees who decide to retire to Mexico can take certain steps to ensure their safety once they get there.
 The most important thing they can do is register for the Smart Traveler Enrollment Program (STEP) and update their contact information with the American Embassy in Mexico.
 This will let the embassy update them with travel warnings and important information in case of emergencies.

-While retiring to Mexico is more complicated that relocating within the United States, it is a dream that many Americans follow each year.
+While retiring to Mexico may be more complicated than relocating within the United States, it is a dream that many active adults follow each year.
 To decide if this is the right path for you, take your time to research the legal implications of living in another country and stay up to date on U.S. travel advisories for Mexico.
 It is also a good idea to talk to other retirees who have lived in Mexico to learn more about their experiences.